HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="accessible-governments-world.png",
   caption="Map of the accessibility of global government websites.", description="The map simply illustrates visually the table above.
 Scandinavian countries stand out as do many in Europe.
 Australia and New Zealand are highlighted in the Pacific.
-Canada is slightly darker than the United States." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1696489298&format=interactive", sheets_gid="720509689", sql_file="lighthouse_score_by_government.sql"
+Canada is slightly darker than the United States.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1696489298&format=interactive", sheets_gid="720509689", sql_file="lighthouse_score_by_government.sql"